 About the e-Book

 Advanced Home Server is now portable.
 Amazon and Google both offer digital compilations of the content available here.
 The articles here will remain available and will remain free.
 This site is advertiser supported.
 The e-books have a minimal charge.
 Distribution of the e-books is not free and is, in fact, surprisingly costly.
 I don’t expect the e-book to generate more than pizza money (and bragging rights when needed) as my share.
+The e-book is current with the web site as of about March, 2015.
+All but a couple or so articles on the web site appear in it.
+The article you are reading is one of those not in the e-book as I had to finish the e-book to be able to write it.
+Here’s another one … This one has been updated a bit.

 It was surprisingly difficult to figure out how to convert the web site into an e-book.
 There’s countless articles on the internet.
 Virtually none described how to make an e-book with nearly 400 images that is easy to read so that the images and corresponding text appear together.
 Most e-books have far more text than graphic material and most of the pictures inside are pretty pictures, not images with text that needs to be sharp and easy to read.
 In other words, the typical e-book is a different animal from Advanced Home Server and far less challenging.